mitchadam/mitchadam.github.io/content/books/_index.md

                 class="hidden sm:inline text-base text-gray-600 float-right m-4 mt-1 ml-2"
                 >March 04, 2020</span
                 >
-                The Hitchhiker's Guide to the Galaxy (The Hitchhiker's Guide to the Galaxy, #1) - Douglas Adams
+                The Hitchhiker’s Guide to the Galaxy (The Hitchhiker's Guide to the Galaxy, #1) - Douglas Adams
                         <div class="text-sm font-light text-gray-800 pb-3">My Rating: 4/5</div>
                 </h3>
                 <span class="book-review text-sm font-light text-gray-800"><p class="mt-2">I have always heard people talk about how much they love this book, and I agree; The book is a fun and easy read.
 I wouldn't say it is one of my favourite fiction novels, but if ya got time go for it.</p></span>